Doctor Who: The Lost Stories (The First Doctor)

 Synopsis: A scientist named Melloris has despatched robotic hunters to capture humans from throughout Earth's history and bring them to his laboratory on the planet Terrin.
 Amongst those kidnapped are Ben and Polly, but the Doctor pursues them to Terrin and confronts Melloris.
 He discovers that Terrin's warlord, Vartan, is studying mankind in order to determine the optimal point in history to invade and make Earth a vassal of Terrin.
 The controlling computer now identifies 1970 as the crucial year.
 Having second thoughts, Melloris tries to stop Vartan but is killed.
 However, Ben and Polly escape from the trap, and the Doctor sabotages the computer with a logical paradox, depriving Vartan of the power he needs to launch the invasion.

-References: Nothing At The End Of The Lane #3
+References: Nothing At The End Of The Lane #3, The Doctor Who Production Diary: The Hartnell Years

 The Living Planet The First Doctor